Picture Postcard Workflow: Overview and Comments

 It is the "toning down" that is the key to success.
 Let me give an example.
 Many landscape pictures contain a lot of green - grass and leaves.
 Variation in those areas is often more limited than we would prefer, no matter if the greens have correct hues.
 So we select the greens - a rough selection is usually good enough - and run the action.

-The effect will be twofold.
+The effect is twofold.

 The first effect is wonderful and just what we want (or we wouldn't have chosen the correct selection).
 All greenery gets livelier, more sparkling.
 It's different from anything else I've ever seen.